PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/tls-certificates-management.rst

   -- reload certificates and keys for DoH binds: for idx = 0, getDOHFrontendCount() - 1 do
     frontend = getDOHFrontend(idx)
     frontend:reloadCertificates()
   end

+  -- reload certificates and keys for DoQ binds: for idx = 0, getDOQFrontendCount() - 1 do
+    frontend = getDOQFrontend(idx)
+    frontend:reloadCertificates()
+  end

+  -- reload certificates and keys for DoH3 binds: for idx = 0, getDOH3FrontendCount() - 1 do
+    frontend = getDOH3Frontend(idx)
+    frontend:reloadCertificates()
+  end